 Now, slowly add chicken broth while scraping up any browned bits from the bottom of the pot, followed by coconut milk, gluten free tamari, the aforementioned fish sauce, coconut sugar, dried basil, and salt and pepper to taste.
 Turn the heat up to bring the soup to a bubble, then turn the heat down and simmer for 10 minutes, stirring occasionally.

-After simmering, turn the heat up to high to bring the soup to a rolling boil then add peeled and deveined shrimp, thinly sliced mushrooms, and roughly chopped baby spinach.
+After simmering, turn the heat up to bring the soup to a rolling boil then add peeled and deveined shrimp, thinly sliced mushrooms, and chopped baby spinach.
 Cook until the shrimp are cooked through and the mushrooms are crisp tender, 3-5 minutes.

 Last step is to squeeze in the juice from half a lime.
 The lime completely awakens the flavors in this soup – there is a night and day difference!

 Scoop the soup over bowls of cooked rice then top with tons of chopped cilantro and extra lime wedges, if you please.
-I know you will adore, adore, adore this fantastic and flavor-packed soup recipe – enjoy!
+I know you will adore this healthy and flavor-packed shrimp soup recipe – enjoy!

 free email bonus!